 Academic Achievement & Leadership Qualities – (as measured by high SAT or ACT scores): Students scoring in the top percentiles are a necessary condition for consideration of the award.
 Potential candidates will also be objectively evaluated by the Scholarship Awards Committee based on outstanding leadership qualities and accomplishments, as demonstrated by the supporting documents in the application.

 Awards will be made on an individual basis and are non-transferable from one individual to another.
 The recipient will receive from HCPA a $2,000 scholarship award.
-A check for $2,000 will be issued and made payable to the recipient prior to the commencement of the Fall semester.
+A check for $2,000 will be issued and made payable to the recipient before the commencement of the Fall semester.

 The recipient will continue to receive a check for $2,000 each year thereafter for a total period of four (4) years.
 Payment each year will be made before the Fall semester, provided the recipient maintains a grade point average acceptable to the school for continuing matriculation.